apache/cloudstack-documentation/source/adminguide/service_offerings.rst

    For more information, see `“Creating a New System Offering”
    <service_offerings.html#creating-a-new-system-service-offering>`_.

 #.
-(Optional) Create a new network offering with System Offering
+(Optional) Create a new network offering with SystemOffering

    For more information, see `“Creating a New Network Offering”
    <networking.html#creating-a-new-network-offering>`_.